Alma Mater: Catawba '92

 Office Phone: (704) 637-4492

 Mark Weycker joined the Catawba Football Staff in 2013.
 He previously served as the Head Football Coach and Athletic Director at West Iredell High School, serving the community for twenty six years.
-He is the recruiting coordinator and coaches the tight ends.
+He is the recruiting coordinator and coaches the running backs.

 Weycker’s career at West Iredell was highlighted by ten consecutive playoff appearances, five Shrine Bowl selections, seven East/West All-Star selections, and thirteen county or conference players of the year.